opea-project/docs/getting-started/README.md

 You can interact with ChatQnA via a browser interface:

-* To view the ChatQnA interface, open a browser and navigate to the UI by inserting your externally facing IP address in the following: `http://{public_ip}:80’.
+* To view the ChatQnA interface, open a browser and navigate to the UI by inserting your public facing IP address in the following: `http://{public_ip}:80’.

 >**Note**: If you are having issue accessing the UI, you need to add an inbound rule in the security group.

 * Look up Security Groups in the search bar and select the security group used when creating the instance.